Ilaria-S/jspsych-contrib/jsPuzzleGame-plugin/README.md

 This plugin takes a filepath directing to a folder that needs to contain an image as well as the same image cut into 12 pieces.
 It currently collects the time it takes a participant to complete the puzzle and the path to the image used.

-Planned features:
--[ ] disable skipping the puzzle if it is not complete -[ ] store the order and place where the tiles were placed on the board -[ ] count the number of times the help button was clicked -[ ] add feedback
--[ ] make help button more useful by placing a tile instead of just showing an image

 ## Loading